radclifferr/Calculator/README.md

 # Calculator
-### This project is a calculator made with pure Javascript, CSS, and HTML
+### This project is a calculator made with vanalla Javascript, CSS, and HTML

 ## Demo